joseconti/WangGuard/readme.txt

 = 1.5.4 - 21 Mar 2013 =

 - Fix some compatibility problems with security questions on some new versions of AppThemes
-- Added Comaptibility with Ideas AppThemes
+- Added Compatibility with Ideas AppThemes
 - Fix an overwritten menu problem to WangGuard by Gravity Form

 = 1.5.3 - 21 Dec 2012 =